Cristina Martinez (chef)

 Cristina Martinez is a Mexican chef and immigration activist in Philadelphia, Pennsylvania.
+She is the founder of South Philly Barbacoa, which Bon Appétit named one of the top ten best new restaurants in America in 2016.
+In 2022, she won a James Beard Foundation Award for Best Chef, Mid-Atlantic.

+Early life

+Martinez grew up in Capulhuac de Mirafuentes in the State of Mexico, a town where most families make their living from barbacoa production.
+She learned barbacoa preparation from her father beginning at age six, including butchering lambs and managing underground cooking pits lined with maguey leaves.
+Martinez fled Mexico to escape domestic violence and crossed the border from Juárez into the United States as an undocumented immigrant.

-Martinez is a native of Capulhuac, Mexico, and she is an undocumented immigrant who crossed the border from Juárez into the United States.
-She found a job in Philadelphia as a pastry chef in an Italian restaurant, where she met and married Benjamin Miller, a U.S. citizen.
+She found a job in Philadelphia as a pastry chef in an Italian restaurant, where she met and married former husband Benjamin Miller, a U.S. citizen.
 Martinez was fired from the restaurant when they discovered her undocumented status, and she began cooking food for other Mexican workers in her apartment.

+Career

 As demand grew for Martinez's home-made barbacoa, she and Miller began selling tacos from a pushcart on weekends.
 In 2015, they opened a permanent restaurant, South Philly Barbacoa.
 In 2016, Bon Appétit magazine named it one of the top ten best new restaurants in America.

-Cristina and Miller are active in supporting undocumented immigrants in the restaurant industry, establishing an organization, the Popular Alliance for Undocumented Workers' Rights.
 In 2017, Univision produced a Spanish-language podcast about Martinez, called Mejor vete, Cristina ("You Better Leave, Cristina"), which won Mejor Cobertura Multimedia (Best Multimedia Coverage) at the 2018 Ortega y Gasset Awards.
 Martinez was also featured on an episode of the Netflix series Chef's Table in 2018.

 In 2022, Martinez won a James Beard Foundation Award for Best Chef, Mid-Atlantic.

+Activism

+Martinez and Miller co-founded the #Right2Work dinner series, which brought together chefs, restaurateurs, lawyers, and public officials to discuss conditions for undocumented restaurant workers.
+At the 2022 James Beard Awards, Martinez said undocumented workers are "the backbone" of restaurant kitchens across the country.

+During the COVID-19 pandemic, Martinez and Miller helped establish the People's Kitchen at El Compadre restaurant in the Italian Market, which provided free meals.
+The program served over 100,000 meals.

+Since opening her first restaurant, Martinez has employed more than 300 people, mostly Latino immigrants from Mexico and Central America.